 He has a very special interest in exotic small mammal practice, specifically rabbits, though he loves getting to help guinea pigs, mice, rats, gerbils, sugar gliders, hedgehogs, and ferrets to live better and healthier lives.

-Dr. Kopp is proud to be a rabbit friendly veterinarian having been certified by the Rabbit Welfare and Association Fund and is proud to be featured on the House Rabbit Society Website as a rabbit veterinarian.
+Dr. Kopp is proud to be the only GOLD level rabbit friendly veterinarian in North America having been certified by the Rabbit Welfare and Association Fund and is proud to be featured on the House Rabbit Society Website as a rabbit veterinarian.

 Dr. Kopp also is an Associate Editor on VIN (Veterinary Information Network) where he helps veterinarians throughout the world with the rabbit cases.
 In March of 2023, Dr. Kopp taught an eight hour continuing education course to over 90 veterinarians throughout the world on the "Basics of Rabbit Medicine".

 Dr. Kopp is one of the only (if not the only) general practitioners in Nashville working directly with Nashville Veterinary Specialists to use their CT machine to allow for more advanced imaging of exotic patients.

 Dr. Kopp is a member of the American Veterinary Medical Association, the Tennessee Veterinary Medical Association, the American Association of Feline Practitioners, the Association of Exotic Mammal Veterinarians, and he subscribes to multiple other journals as well allowing him to be up to date with the most current evidence-based medicine.

 He also has been one of the most vocal advocates of promoting the RHDV2 vaccine for rabbits appearing on NewsChannel 5, writing an Op-Ed in the Tennessean and being featured in Scientific American.

 When not doing clinical medicine or surgery, Dr. Kopp guest lectures at Lipscomb University in their pre-veterinary program and has developed the pre-vet intern program and veterinary extern program at Priest Lake Veterinary Hospital.

 In his free time, Dr. Kopp enjoys spending time on his farm, where he and his wife Amy is teaching their young son Grady how to care for their extended family of chickens, goats, house rabbits, horses, cats, and dogs.